askworkshop/ask2024/accommodation.md

 GST Policy

-The above rates have 12% GST applicable as per Government rules and regulations in room.
+The above rates have 12% GST applicable as per Government rules and regulations.

 (Please note: The above rates are not applicable on the blackout dates and major city events.)

-Other Inclusions with Tariff:

-•         Two Bottle of 500 Ml  drinking water bottles day/guest.

-•         Free access to GYM, Swimming pool,

-•         In-Room Tea / Coffee maker with homemade cookies.

-•         Daily English newspaper.